NREL/pt-melt/Docs/source/ptmelt.rst

   that are built using the blocks and losses.
 The models serve a dual purpose of being a standalone model, and also as a template for building more complex models with the ``PT-MELT`` blocks.

+- :ref:`NN Utils Module <ptmelt.nn_utils>`: The nn_utils module contains utility
+  functions that are used in the main modules.
+These functions are used for retrieving activation functions and initilizer functions via their string names.

 Following is a detailed description of the modules and subpackages in the ``PT-MELT``.